jeromegn/mongol/README.md

 });
 ```

 *Note: As opposed to mongoose, schemas are not enforced.
 With an instance, you may add or remove any field present or not in the schema.
-Schemas' only use is typecasting.*
+Schemas' only uses is typecasting.*

 #### Embedded documents